0xsequence/sidekick/README.md

    - Set `ETHERSCAN_API_KEY` to your Etherscan API key (optional, for fetching abi)
 4. Generate Prisma client: `pnpm prisma generate`
 5. Create database tables: `pnpm prisma migrate dev`

-Instructions to run the engine without Docker:
-`pnpm start:redis` (Will start Redis)
+6. Start Redis: `pnpm start:redis`
-`pnpm start` (Will start the server)
+7. Start the server: `pnpm start`

-Instructions to run the engine with Docker:
-`pnpm docker:start` (Will start Redis, PostgreSQL, and the server) `curl http://127.0.0.1:3000` should return {"status":"ok"}

 Instructions to stop and restart the engine with Docker:
 `pnpm docker:stop` (Will stop all the services)